 \section{Formation of NSCs from GCs}

-The GC population of the MATLAS UDGs observed by \emph{HST} has been studied in detail in \citet{Marleau2024}.
-Making use of this work, we first investigate the radial distribution of the GCs as a function of their stellar mass to question the effect of dynamical friction.
-In a second part, we look at the R$_{\rm e}$\,--\,luminosity relation of both the GCs and NSCs in the context of the migration scenario.
+The GC population of the MATLAS UDGs observed by HST is studied in detail in \citet{Marleau2024}.
+Making use of this work, we first investigated the radial distribution of the GCs as a function of their stellar mass to question the effect of dynamical friction.
+In a second part, we look at the R$_{\rm e}$\,--\,luminosity relation of the GCs and the NSCs in the context of the migration scenario.